NSERC Funding opportunities

 Presentation standards

-Links to websites should not be included in application documents, including letters of support.
+Links to websites should not be included in application documents.
 Committee members are expected to ignore any links in documents received.

 Application deadline